-- development and operation of an open cut coal mine within mining lease application (MLA) 700049, MLA 700050 and MLA 700051; - development and operation of an infrastructure corridor within MLA 700065, located outside Mineral Development Licence (MDL) 183; - use of open cut mining equipment to extract run-of-mine (ROM) coal with a current forecast rate of approximately 15 million tonnes per annum (Mtpa) (and up to 17 Mtpa); - approximately 28 years of mining operations, excluding construction and final landform establishment; - placement of waste rock (i.e. overburden and interburden) in out-of-pit waste rock emplacements and within the footprint of the open cut voids;
+- development and operation of an open cut coal mine within MLA 700049, MLA 700050 and MLA 700051 (Figure 2-1); - development and operation of an infrastructure corridor within MLA 700065, located outside MDL 183; - use of open cut mining equipment to extract ROM coal with a current forecast rate of approximately 15 Mtpa (and up to 17 Mtpa); - a mine life of approximately 30 years; - placement of waste rock (i.e. overburden and interburden) in out-of-pit waste rock emplacements and within the footprint of the open cut voids;

-- construction and operation of the mine infrastructure area (MIA), including a coal handling and preparation plant (CHPP), ROM pads, workshops, offices, raw and product coal handling systems, coal processing plant and train load-out facility; - construction and operation of a Project rail spur and loop to connect the Project to the Norwich Park Branch Railway, including product coal stockpiles for loading of product coal to trains for transport to ports; - progressive rehabilitation of out-of-pit waste rock emplacement areas; - progressive backfilling and rehabilitation of the mine voids with waste rock behind the advancing open cut mining operations (i.e. in-pit emplacements); - installation of a raw water supply pipeline; - construction of a 132 kilovolt (kV)/22 kV electricity switching/substation and 132 kV ETL to connect to the existing regional power network; - on-site excavation, if suitable, and/or the use of the existing hard rock quarry for construction activities; - drilling and blasting of competent overburden/waste rock material; - use of Winchester Access Road during the initial stages of the Project; - construction of a mine access road (including associated railway crossing) from the Eagle Downs Mine Access Road, off Peak Downs Mine Road, to the MIA; - construction and operation of ancillary infrastructure in support of mining, including electricity supply, consumable storage areas and explosives storage facilities; - connection to the existing telecommunications network; - co-disposal of coal rejects from the Project CHPP within the footprint of the open cut voids and/or out-of-pit emplacement areas; - progressive development and augmentation of sediment dams and storage dams, pumps, pipelines and other water management equipment and structures (including up-catchment diversions, drainage channel realignments and levees); - progressive construction and use of soil stockpile areas, laydown areas and gravel/borrow areas (e.g. for road base and ballast material);
+- construction and operation of the MIA, including a CHPP, ROM pads, workshops, offices, raw and product handling systems, coal processing plant and train load-out facility; - construction and operation of a Project rail spur and loop to connect the Project to the Norwich Park Branch Railway (Figure 2-1), including product coal stockpiles for loading of product coal to trains for transport to ports; - progressive rehabilitation of out-of-pit waste rock emplacement areas; - progressive backfilling and rehabilitation of the mine voids with waste rock behind the advancing open cut mining operations (i.e. in-pit emplacements); - installation of a raw water supply pipeline; - construction of a 132 kilovolt (kV)/22 kV electricity switching/substation and 132 kV ETL to connect to the existing regional power network; - on-site excavation, if suitable, and/or the use of the existing hard rock quarry for construction activities; - drilling and blasting of competent overburden/waste rock material; - construction of a mine access road (including associated railway crossing) from the Eagle Downs Mine Access Road, off Peak Downs Mine Road, to the MIA; - construction and operation of ancillary infrastructure in support of mining, including electricity supply, consumable storage areas and explosives storage facilities; - connection to the existing telecommunications network; - co-disposal of coal rejects from the Project CHPP within the footprint of the open cut voids and/or out-of-pit emplacement areas; - progressive development and augmentation of sediment dams and storage dams, pumps, pipelines and other water management equipment and structures (including up-catchment diversions, drainage channel realignments and levees); - progressive construction and use of soil stockpile areas, laydown areas and gravel/borrow areas (e.g. for road base and ballast material); - progressive development of haul roads, light vehicle roads and services;